 Itinerary

-๐Ÿ“ Jeddah - Taif (172 km): 2 hrs
+📍 Jeddah - Taif (185 km): 2 hrs 30 mins

 So liberal is the atmosphere in Jeddah that it can be easy to forget about its proximity to Mecca.
 The holiest city in Islam is just under 100 kilometres from Jeddah and the millions of pilgrims who flock to Saudi Arabia from around the world to perform the Hajj generally ply this route on their way to the city’s sacred Kaaba.
-Mecca is off-limits to non-Muslims, but a glimpse of the city from a distance is sure to make an indelible impact on travellers of every creed or religious denomination.
+Mecca is off-limits to non-Muslims, but a glimpse of the city, even from a distance, is sure to make an indelible impact on travellers of every creed or religious denomination.

 Overnight in Taif.